-(a) Inadequate management of accelerated runoff of stormwater resulting from development throughout a watershed increases flood flows and velocities, contributes to erosion and sedimentation, changes the natural hydrologic patterns, destroys aquatic habitat, elevates aquatic pollutant concentrations and loadings, overtaxes the carrying capacity of streams and storm sewers, greatly increases the cost of public facilities to carry and control stormwater, undermines floodplain management and flood control efforts in downstream communities, reduces groundwater recharge, and threatens public health and safety.

-(b) A comprehensive program of stormwater management, including reasonable regulation of development and activities causing accelerated erosion, is fundamental to the public health, safety, and welfare, and the protection of the people of the Borough of Alburtis and all the people of the Commonwealth, their resources, and the environment.

-(c) Stormwater can be an important resource by providing groundwater recharge for water supplies and baseflow of streams, which also protects and maintains surface water quality.
+- (a) Inadequate management of accelerated runoff of stormwater resulting from development throughout a watershed increases runoff volumes, flows and velocities, contributes to erosion and sedimentation, overtaxes the carrying capacity of streams and storm sewers, greatly increases the cost of public facilities to carry and control stormwater, undermines floodplain management and flood control efforts in downstream communities, reduces groundwater recharge, threatens public health and safety, and increases nonpoint source pollution of water resources. - (b) A comprehensive program of stormwater management (SWM), including reasonable regulation of development and activities causing accelerated runoff, is fundamental to the public health, safety, and welfare, and the protection of the people of the Borough of Alburtis and all the people of the Commonwealth, their resources, and the environment. - (c) Stormwater is an important water resource that provides groundwater recharge for water supplies and supports the base flow of streams. - (d) The use of green infrastructure and low impact development (LID) are intended to address the root cause of water quality impairment by using systems and practices which use or mimic natural processes to: (1) infiltrate and recharge, (2) evapotranspire, and/or (3) harvest and use precipitation near where it falls to earth.
+Green infrastructure practices and LID contribute to the restoration or maintenance of pre-development hydrology.

-(d) Public education on the control of pollution from stormwater is an essential component in successfully addressing stormwater.

-(e) Federal and state regulations require certain municipalities, including the Borough, to implement a program of stormwater controls, and obtain a permit for stormwater discharges from their separate storm sewer systems under the National Pollutant Discharge Elimination System (NPDES).

-(f) Non-stormwater discharges to municipal separate storm sewer systems can contribute to pollution of the waters of the Commonwealth by the Borough.
+- (e) Federal and state regulations require certain municipalities, including the Borough, to implement a program of stormwater controls, and obtain a permit for stormwater discharges from their separate storm sewer systems under the National Pollutant Discharge Elimination System (NPDES) program. - (f) Non-stormwater discharges to municipal separate storm sewer systems can contribute to pollution of the waters of the Commonwealth by the Borough.